The beans are coming! The beans are coming!

 Season the oil: This is another addition to my basic stir-fry technique that adds some finesse to the end result.
 Add a peeled clove of garlic and a quarter-sized slice of ginger to the oil after it is heated, and let cook until browned, about 30 seconds.
 Remove with a slotted spoon, then continue with the recipe.
 (This is not absolutely necessary, but adds an extra hit of garlic and ginger to the dish that I like.
 Just make sure you get all of the garlic and ginger out - anything left in the oil will burn.)

-Simple weeknight version: Replace the sauce with 2 tbsp soy sauce and 2 tbsp hoisin sauce.
+Simple weeknight version: Replace the sauce with 2 tablespoon soy sauce and 2 tablespoon hoisin sauce.

 Don't let the sauce sit in the pan.
 The cornstarch will thicken the sauce quickly once it hits the heat of the pan, so make sure you toss the beans quickly, or you will have a big blob of sauce.

 Ummm...not that I did this because I was taking pictures for a blog or anything...